amantulsiyan/AI-Powered-Question-Paper-Generator-with-Course-Outcome-Mapping-and-Pattern-Based-Marks-Distribution/README.md

 # AI-Powered-Question-Paper-Generator-with-Course-Outcome-Mapping-and-Pattern-Based-Marks-Distribution

-This is an AI Powered QUIZ GENERTAOR
+This is an AI Powered QUIZ GENERATOR